 Alsace is one of France’s most unusual and exciting wine regions.
-Although it is arguably less well known and traveled than its more famous cousins of Bordeaux and Burgundy, it is equally capable of producing great and majestic wines.
+Although it is arguably less well known and traveled than its more famous cousins of Bordeaux and Burgundy, it is equally capable of producing tremendous and majestic wines.
 Culturally it is as much German as it is French due to its proximity to the German Border.
 Indeed, twice during the last 130 years, it has been under German control.
 It is undoubtedly one of France’s most spectacularly beautiful regions to visit, a paradise for outdoor enthusiasts as much as for wine lovers.
-The splendor of the Vosges Mountains is complemented by the medieval architecture of many towns and villages.
+The splendor of the Vosges Mountains complemented by the medieval architecture of many towns and villages.
 There is quite simply something for everyone here.

 Unlike in other French Wine Regions, the grape varietal plays a crucial element in wine labeling.
 Expect to see bottles clearly labeled Riesling or Pinot Gris, considered sacrilege in other parts of France!
 The wines themselves can be piercingly aromatic and are unique in style.
 These are wines to please the most hardened critics; exquisitely perfumed and structured wines are the order of the day here.
 Although there are some substantial merchant operations and large wine co-operatives in the region, generally, the area is not a mass-produced, bulk wine creator.
 Of course, there is a variation in quality and style, as is the case through all regions, as elsewhere; who makes the wine is the key.